Refundable accommodation deposits (RADs)

 Changes to residential aged care accommodation funding and RADs

-From 1 January 2025, the maximum accommodation payment amount that residents can be charged as a RAD without approval from IHACPA will increase from $550,000 to $750,000.
-This amount will then be indexed to the Consumer Price Index (CPI) annually from 1 July 2025.
+On 1 January 2025, the maximum accommodation payment amount that residents can be charged as a RAD without approval from IHACPA increased from $550,000 to $750,000.
+This amount will be indexed to the Consumer Price Index (CPI) annually from 1 July 2025.

 More information about the Australian Government’s response to the Aged Care Taskforce, and changes to residential aged care accommodation funding and RADs, can be found on the Department of Health and Aged Care website.